PdxCodeGuild/Full-Stack-Day-Class/notes/course-expectations.md

 I will sometimes direct you to Google instead of answering.

 Software developers are **professionals**.
-This is a very lucrative profession because **there are no set checklists**.
+This is a very lucrative profession **because there are no checklists**.
 Every problem is unique, which means every solution is unique.
 It is more of an art than you might guess.